Black Roses - Do They Exisit?

 I am occassionally asked about black roses or where to buy one.
 They symbolize farewell or death, so they can be an effective way to deliver an ugly message!
 Actually there is no real breed for pure black roses in nature.

 They are scientifically created in the laboratory by dying or shading, so what you are actually getting in the market are very dark colored red roses.
 The velvety feel and the dark color of these roses when exposed to dim light from the top appears as if they are black.
 In addition, some varieties that are normally brown may appear darker in certain lights as well.
-Some popular rose types sold under the name of black roses are:
+Here are some popular rose types sold under the name of black roses…

 Black Baccara Rose: These are very deep and dark red colored roses mainly grown for the cut flower market.
 To be honest, there isn’t a whole lot to like about this rose.
 It’s not particularly hardy, tempremental, no fragrance, and not worth the effort to grow as a garden specimen.